Conduit: Streaming Data Integration for Developers

 Today, the tooling for software engineers is incredibly complex and challenging to operate.
 For example, we have to install distributed systems with multiple dependencies, which also happen to be distributed systems 🙃 .

+Moving data between data infrastructures should be much easier and free.
 Today, we’re happy to announce that we’re open-sourcing Conduit, Meroxa’s data integration tool built to be flexible, extendible, and provide developer-friendly streaming data orchestration.

-Writing software is becoming more data-centric every day.
+Writing software is becoming moredata-centric every day.
 Software engineers now commonly pull data from all sorts of places from within (or without) their infrastructure to provide data-driven features to their users.

 Let’s make that easier.